Best CRM Tools for Sales Teams in 2026: 8 Options Ranked and Reviewed

 How to Choose the Right CRM for Your Sales Team

-Here's a simple decision framework.
+Here's a simple way to think about it.
 Answer these questions honestly — and actually honestly, not "we're planning to scale to 500 reps" honestly:

 1. How many reps do you have?